 If we’re meeting for the first time, I’ll offer you a sample edit free of charge.
-Along with your sample, please send me a summary of your story so I know how best to approach the sample.
+The sample edit is completely optional.
+If you decide to take it, please send me a summary of your story so I know how best to approach the sample.

 If you’re sending me a sample from a novel, send about 3000 words from the middle.
 If you’d like to send a sample of a short story, please email me so we can talk about the size of the sample before you send it.